 Skip to main content

-Guidance for a Higher Education Emergency Operations Plan
+Guidance for Developing a Higher Education Institution Emergency Operations Plan

-Every campus is diverse and has varied emergency preparedness needs.
-Is your campus’s plan updated and ready to address any potential risks?
+Every higher education institution campus is diverse and has varied emergency preparedness needs.
+Is your campus’ plan updated and ready to address any potential risks?

-The safety and well-being of students, faculty, staff and community members should be the priority of any higher education institution.
-There are a number of considerations when building an emergency operations plan (EOP) that will address potential risks, though.
+The safety and well-being of students, faculty, staff, and community members should be the priority of every higher education institution.
+An emergency operations plan includes response protocols for addressing any risk to safety on campus.

 Organizing Your Planning Team